Pttn/rieMiner/README.md

-# rieMiner 0.9RC2
+# rieMiner 0.9RC3

 rieMiner is a Riecoin miner supporting both solo and pooled mining.
 It was originally adapted and refactored from gatra's cpuminer-rminerd (https://github.com/gatra/cpuminer-rminerd) and dave-andersen's fastrie (https://github.com/dave-andersen/fastrie), though there is no remaining code from rminerd anymore.

 Solo mining is done using the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
 A benchmark mode is also proposed to compare more easily the performance between different computers.

 Direct link to the latest official [Windows x64 standalone executable](https://ric.pttn.me/file.php?d=rieMinerWin64).
+First stable version, rieMiner 0.9, will be released on December 16.

 This README also serves as manual for rieMiner.
 I hope that this program will be useful for you!
 Happy mining!